boozallen/sdp-docs/pages/deployment-guides/openshift/1_2_Run_Installer.rst

 the "sdp" project you should see all blue rings showing all of the pods are running successfully.
 When you click on the
 Jenkins link - it'll be something like http://jenkins.app.ocp.example.com - you should be redirected to an OpenShift login page.
-Use your Openshift credentials to log in.
-If you're prompted to allow the jenkins Service Account to access your account, click "Allow selected permissions" to proceed.
+Use your OpenShift credentials to log in.
+If you're prompted to allow the *jenkins* Service Account to access your account, click "Allow selected permissions" to proceed.
 You should see a fresh Jenkins ready for new jobs.

-If you installed Sonarqube, you should be able to click on the link - it'll be something like http://sonarqube.apps.ocp-dev.microcaas.net - and go to the Sonarqube homepage.
+If you installed SonarQube, you should be able to click on the its link - it'll be something like http://sonarqube.apps.ocp-dev.microcaas.net - and go to the SonarQube homepage.
 Log in with the username and password "admin" and optionally skip the tutorial.
-You should be an empty Sonarqube ready to analyze
+You should see an empty SonarQube ready to analyze projects.

 ==========
 Next Steps
 ==========

 If all you need is Jenkins and the DevOps tools, you should be finished.
 Jenkins has the JTE and a number of standard plugins installed for you.
+It also has credentials for GitHub, the Openshift Docker registry, and Sonarqube already created.

-Continue on to the following sections to walk through creating a CI/CD pipeline using the SDP to automatically deploy your applications to Openshift.
+Continue on to the following sections to walk through creating a CI/CD pipeline using the SDP to automatically deploy your applications to OpenShift.